"My tummy hurts!"

 Fortunately, IBS doesn't affect children's long-term health or growth.
 But if your child is missing a lot of school or activities, see a doctor.

-"Although we can’t cure IBS, we can help kids get back to living their lives," Kesavan says.
+"Although we can’t cure IBS," Kesavan says, "we can help kids get back to living and enjoying their lives."

 Sign up now for free health tips and medical news.